murikistudio/murikistudio.com.br/pages/games/mole-maniacs/privacy-policy.md

 # {{ page.title }}

-Muriki Game Studio built the Mole Maniacs app as an Ad Supported app.
+{{ site.title }} built the Mole Maniacs app as an Ad Supported app.
-This game is provided by Muriki Game Studio at no cost and is intended for use as is.
+This game is provided by {{ site.title }} at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the